chen4119/sambal.dev/content/docs/core/rendering-html.md

 position: 2
 ---

 There are many ways you can generate HTML and that's why by design, Sambal gets out of the way by simply offering a renderPage function.
-This provides maximal flexibility in letting the you use the UI library you're most comfortable with.
+This provides maximal flexibility in letting you use the UI library you're most comfortable with.
 Out of the box, Sambal supports React and Javascript template literal to generate HTML.

 ### React